 After being admitted to the Doctoral Program, every student becomes the member of the track of their choice.
 Each track has its specific course requirements and research topics that distinguishes it from the others.

-Interested candidates should apply through the standard application procedure.
+Interested candidates should apply through the standard CEU application procedure during the application period.
 A Modular Doctoral Fellowship applicant should meet all standard CEU requirements and the Doctoral School's specific requirements (click here to review them).

 Additionally, the applicants must submit a formal letter of support from the home university (signed by a dean, a chief academic officer/pro-rector or a head of the institution/rector) that confirms the following: